buildit/dotnet-webcrawler-starter/README.md

 ## What you need to do
 Please write a simple web crawler in C#.

 The crawler should be limited to one domain.
 Given a starting URL – say http://wiprodigital.com - it should visit all pages within the domain, but not follow the links to external sites such as Google or Twitter.
-No links should end with a slash (/).
+None of the links in your output should end with a slash (/).

 The expected output format:
 ```json